yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

   - Build a history of "known offenders" per database / CL pair
   - Integrate results into a broader pipeline (reporting, dashboards, automation)

+> [!CAUTION]
+> Persist results only in a controlled location (utility/ops database).
+Avoid writing comparator artifacts into production application databases unless you have a clear retention and governance plan.

 - `@ResultsTable`
   The fully qualified target table name used when `@PersistResults = 1`.
   Example: `dbo.QueryStoreCLRegressionResults`